kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 > "What are all the papers which reference any data set, which is about a part of a marine biome?"

 The results of this question were as follows.
-In the example datastore there are two datasets which are annotated with a terms which satisfy the condition of being part of an ENVO:*marine biome* [ENVO_00000447]: *Global chlorophyll "a" concentrations for diatoms, haptophytes and prokaryotes obtained with the Diagnostic Pigment Analysis of HPLC data compiled from several databases and individual cruises.* [@soppa2017gcac][@Losa_2017], and *Influence of snow depth and surface flooding on light transmission through Antarctic pack ice, supplementary data.* [@arndt2017iosd][@Arndt_2017].
+In the datastore there are two datasets which are annotated with a terms which satisfy the condition of being part of an ENVO:*marine biome* [ENVO_00000447]: *Global chlorophyll "a" concentrations for diatoms, haptophytes and prokaryotes obtained with the Diagnostic Pigment Analysis of HPLC data compiled from several databases and individual cruises.* [@soppa2017gcac][@Losa_2017], and *Influence of snow depth and surface flooding on light transmission through Antarctic pack ice, supplementary data.* [@arndt2017iosd][@Arndt_2017].
 Both of which are about an ENVO:*marine water body* [ENVO_00001999].
 Returned are the Digital object identifier (DOI) persistent uniform resource locators for the 14 publications which make use of these two example AWI datasets.
 For a full list see **Table A3**.
 Selected example results of publications their digital object identifiers as well as the dataset from which the publications were retrieved are shown in **Table 9**.
 Retrieved publications about variety of ENVO:*marine water body* [ENVO_00001999] related topics, including using chlorophyll pigments to determine phytoplankton taxonomy, plankton ecology, vertical distributions of phytoplankton communities and light transmission through pack-ice.

 : **Table 9** Selected examples of digital object identifiers of publications obtained querying for references of datasets which are about BFO:*part of* [BFO_0000050] a ENVO:*marine biome* [ENVO_00000447].